 Heel raises—also called calf raises—are the single most evidence-supported exercise for Achilles tendinopathy rehabilitation.
 The Achilles tendon connects the calf muscles (gastrocnemius and soleus) to the heel bone (calcaneus), transmitting the enormous forces required for walking, running, and jumping.
 When the tendon develops tendinopathy (degeneration, microtearing, and failed healing), progressive loading through heel raise exercises stimulates tendon remodeling and restores load tolerance better than any other conservative intervention.

 The evidence base is particularly strong for eccentric heel raises—the lowering phase of the movement—which create a specific type of mechanical stimulus that promotes collagen synthesis in the tendon.
-The Alfredson protocol, developed by Swedish orthopedic surgeon Håkan Alfredson in the late 1990s after he deliberately ruptured his own Achilles tendon to get surgery, demonstrated that heavy eccentric loading 3 times daily for 12 weeks produced remarkable outcomes in chronic midportion Achilles tendinopathy.
+The Alfredson protocol, developed by Swedish orthopedic surgeon Håkan Alfredson in the late 1990s after he deliberately ruptured his own Achilles tendon to get surgery, demonstrated that heavy eccentric loading 3 times daily for 12 weeks produced notable outcomes in chronic midportion Achilles tendinopathy.
 Since then, heavy slow resistance (HSR) protocols combining both concentric and eccentric phases have shown equivalent or superior results with better patient compliance.

 Types of Heel Raise Exercises